 David Scott O'Bryon, JD, CAE

-Executive Director, Association of Chiropractic Colleges
+President, Association of Chiropractic Colleges

 David O’Bryon, founder and president of O’Bryon & Company, is chair of ACCAHC.
 With more than thirty years of association and government experience, he has served organizations as an executive, consultant, and volunteer.
 His responsibilities have included policy formulation and implementation for associations; design and management of membership recruitment efforts; development and implementation of government relations strategies and public affairs programs; volunteer and staff recruitment; designing, writing and editing communications/publications; and administrative management of budgeting and financial oversight.
 He registered as a lobbyist before the U.S. Congress in 1980.
 He has been involved in virtually all the major federal legislative initiatives for the chiropractic profession since that time.
-He has served as Executive Director of the Association of Chiropractic Colleges since 1996.
+He has served as Executive Director/President of the Association of Chiropractic Colleges since 1996.